vlitzke/kitchenflies/DNAseq/15_Patterson's_D/README.md

 We would like to know where our kitchen flies come from!
 The following method/information is taken from here[^2].

 A common way to do this is by using Patterson's D/ABBA-BABA statistic, along with the f4-ratio (estimate of admixture fraction *f*), to look at gene flow between populations.
 Both statistics are based on correlations of allele frequencies across populations.
-Originally used to look at introgression between modern human and Neanerthal populations (Green et al 2010).
+Originally used to look at introgression between modern human and Neanerthal populations (Green et al 2010).each calculation of D and f applies to four populations or taxa, the number of calculations/quartets grows rapidly with the size of the data set. f-branch metric tries to assign gene flow to specific internal branches
+Patterson's D - identify introgressed loci by sliding window scans across the genome (Fontaine et al 2015) Only biallelic sNPs

 Assumptions:

 1. Individuals share a substantial amount of genetic variation due to ancestry and incomplete lineage sorting